KushalLimbasiya/Bloom/README.md

 You will learn how to interact with external APIs to fetch additional data, such as user reviews, product ratings, and stock availability.
 This integration will allow you to provide up-to-date information to users and enhance the functionality of the app.

-# To create an expo app

-expo init

-# To start the sanity server
+# To Run Expo App

-yarn dev
+First install dependency
+`
+npm install
+`
+and start Expo
+`
+npm start
+`